Singular Derived Categories of Q-factorial terminalizations and Maximal Modification Algebras: Singular derived categories and -factorial terminalizations

 \subsection{Singular derived categories of Gorenstein schemes with isolated singularities}

 Recall that a scheme $X$ is called {\em Gorenstein} if $\c{O}_{X,x}$ is a Gorenstein local ring for all closed points $x\in X$.
 We say that a scheme $X$ satisfies \emph{(ELF)} if $X$ is separated, noetherian, of finite Krull dimension, such that $\coh X$ has enough locally free sheaves (i.e.\ for all $\c{F}\in\coh X$, there exists a locally free sheaf $\c{E}$ and a surjection $\c{E}\twoheadrightarrow\c{F}$).
-This is automatic in many situations, for example if $X$ is quasi--projective over commutative noetherian ring of finite type.
+This is automatic in many situations, for example if $X$ is quasi--projective over a commutative noetherian ring \cite[2.1.2(c), 2.1.3]{TT}.

-\begin{defin} We say that $\F\in\Qcoh X$ is locally free if $X$ can be covered with open sets $U$ for which each $\F|_U$ is a (not necessarily finitely generated) free $\O_X|_U$-module. \end{defin} As in \cite[\S1]{Orlov} we consider \begin{itemize} \item the full triangulated subcategory $\Perf(X)$ of $\Db(\coh X)$ consisting of objects which are isomorphic to bounded complexes of finitely generated locally free sheaves in $\Db(\coh(X))$. \item the full triangulated subcategory $\Lfr(X)$ of $\Db(\Qcoh X)$ consisting of objects which are isomorphic to bounded complexes of locally free sheaves in $\Db(\Qcoh(X))$. \end{itemize} Following Orlov \cite{Orlov,OrlovCompletion}, we denote
+\begin{defin} We say that $\F\in\Qcoh X$ is \emph{locally free} if $X$ can be covered with open sets $U$ for which each $\F|_U$ is a (not necessarily finitely generated) free $\O_X|_U$-module. \end{defin} If $\F\in\Qcoh X$ is locally free, then $\F_x$ is a free $\O_{X,x}$-module for all closed points $x\in X$.
+The converse is true if $\F\in\coh X$.

+As in \cite[\S1]{Orlov} we consider \begin{itemize} \item the full triangulated subcategory $\Perf(X)$ of $\Db(\coh X)$ consisting of objects which are isomorphic to bounded complexes of finitely generated locally free sheaves in $\Db(\coh(X))$. \item the full triangulated subcategory $\Lfr(X)$ of $\Db(\Qcoh X)$ consisting of objects which are isomorphic to bounded complexes of locally free sheaves in $\Db(\Qcoh(X))$. \end{itemize} Following Orlov \cite{Orlov,OrlovCompletion}, we denote

 Then the natural functor $\Dsg(X)\to\DsgQ(X)$ is fully faithful \cite[1.13]{Orlov}, and we regard $\Dsg(X)$ as a full subcategory of $\DsgQ(X)$.